 3. Visit the Al Maha Desert

-The city of Dubai has a lot to offer by way of activities, but if its tranquility you’re in search of, there’s no better place to visit than the desert.
+The city of Dubai has a lot to offer by way of activities, especially if you fancy experiencing a desert safari Dubai.
 I’ve visited the desert of Dubai a couple of times now and my favourite operator is still Platinum Heritage, who take their guests to a private desert reserve called Al Maha.
 This reserve is owned by the royal family who have a weekend home here and own a part of the tour company who are renowned for offering the most authentic and engaging desert safari to visitors.

 Location: Platinum Heritage Safari Tours, Al Maha Desert